Ultrasurf: Evaluation

 In an April 2012 report, Appelbaum further criticized UltraSurf for its use of internal content filtering (including blocking pornographic websites), and for its willingness to comply with subpoenas from U.S. law enforcement officials.
 Appelbaum's report also noted that UltraSurf pages employed Google Analytics, which had the potential to leak user data, and that its systems were not all up to date with the latest security patches and did not make use of forward security mechanisms.
 Furthermore, Appelbaum claims that "The UltraSurf client uses Open and Free Software including Putty and zlib.
 The use of both Putty and zlib is not disclosed.
 This use and lack of disclosure is a violation of the licenses."
 In a response posted the same day, UltraReach wrote that it had already resolved these issues.
 They asserted that Appelbaum's report had misrepresented or misunderstood other aspects of its software.
 UltraReach also argued that the differences between the software approaches to Internet censorship represented by Tor and UltraSurf were at base philosophical and simply different approaches to censorship circumvention.
 A top-secret NSA presentation revealed as part of the 2013 global surveillance disclosures dismisses this response by UltraSurf as "all talk and no show".

-Due to restrictions imposed by some organizations, McAfee VirusScan is flagging some Ultrasurf versions as a potentially unwanted program, avoiding its execution on those machines.
+A 2021 review of UltraSurf by TechRadar described UltraSurf as "capable yet slow", and cautioned that the software "cannot increase your online privacy, and should not be considered or used as an online security tool".

+A 2021 audit by the United States Department of State found that UltraSurf relies on outdated technologies from 2013, which would be "trivial for a moderate-budget adversary" to defeat.